If you’ve been noticing that your succulent has been looking a bit droopy lately, you’re not alone.

-Many succulent owners find themselves asking why is my succulent drooping?
+Many succulent owners find themselves asking why is my succulent droopy.

-This is a common problem with these plants, and there are several causes.
+This is a common problem with these plants and has several causes.

 In this article, we’ll discuss the nine most common reasons why succulent leaves droop, as well as how to fix a droopy succulent.